Jimmaphy/hacking-ethically/XSS1/readme.md

 To exploit this, all that is needed is a script-tag, and the browser will happely execute the code inside.
 Try this by entering `<script>window.alert('XSS')</script>` into the message box.
 Annoying right, so what are some things one could do here?
-Perform the following exercizes and confirm your solution with the answer files.
+Try your hand on the following exercizes:

 1. Try and select the submit button through JavaScript, and change the text.
 2. Select the textbox and change it's value.